PierreBarrat/TreeTools.jl/docs/src/Iteration.md

 )
 ```

-## A note on efficiency
+## A note on speed

-Iterating through nodes using `nodes` will be faster than using `POT`.
+Iterating through `tree` using `nodes(tree)` will be faster than using `POT(tree)`.
 This is mainly because of my inability to write an efficient iterator: currently, `POT` will allocate a number of times that is proportional to the size of the tree.
 Below is a simple example where we define functions that count the number of nodes in a tree:

 ```@example iteration_2
 using TreeTools # hide